 - I would definitely serve this with a salad.
-Perhaps a big, green salad full of veggies and maybe topped with my COPYCAT OLIVE GARDEN ITALIAN DRESSING!
-And for dessert, how about some NO BAKE STRAWBERRY TIRAMISU?
+Perhaps a big, green salad full of veggies and maybe topped with my Copycat Olive Garden Salad Dressing And for dessert, how about some No-Bake Strawberry Tiramisu?

 - For a softer casserole, don’t toast the bread first.
 For a more firm casserole, toast the french bread slices first.

-- For a twist, try using garlic Texas toast rather than the Italian bread.
+- For a twist, try using thawed garlic Texas toast rather than the Italian bread.

 HOW TO MAKE MEATBALL SUB CASSEROLE:

 Preheat oven to 350F degrees.
-Arrange bread slices in a single layer in an ungreased 9x13 baking dish.
-Note:After making this a few times (because we love it!)
-I recommend toasting the bread first.
+Arrange bread slices in a single layer in an ungreased 9×13-inch baking dish.
 Just fill in any gaps with smaller bits of bread.
 I did have a couple slices of bread leftover since my loaf of Italian bread was pretty wide.
 I used those extra slices to make some garlic bread to serve with this.

 Sprinkle with remaining cheese.